-8. Find a low-current diode (1N914 or equivalent; not a light-emitting diode) in your component box.
+9. Find a low-current diode (1N914 or equivalent; not a light-emitting diode) in the lab component drawers.
 Examine it and determine how it is marked to distinguish the two ends.
-Use the diode to assemble the circuit shown in Figure 4.
-Measure the current in the loop and the voltage across the diode and the resistor, then reverse the way the diode is connected into circuit (that is, reverse which lead of the diode is connected to the power supply and which lead to the resistor) and repeat the measurements.
+Use the diode to assemble the circuit shown in Figure 5.
+Measure the current in the loop and the voltages across the diode and the resistor, then reverse the way the diode is connected into circuit (that is, reverse which lead of the diode is connected to the power supply and which lead to the resistor) and repeat the measurements.
 Which way do you think would be called forward biased and which would be reverse biased?

-Figure 4.
+Figure 5.
 Series resistor-diode circuit.

-9. Replace the 1N914 diode from the previous circuit with a light emitting diode (LED), any color, as shown in Figure 5.
+10. Replace the 1N914 diode from the previous circuit with a light emitting diode (LED), any color, as shown in Figure 6.
 Note that the LED is a diode, just as the 1N914 is (that is, have the same behavior as far as current flow and forward biasing goes) but the LED also emits light when current flows through it.
-The LED drops 2 volts and should have about 20 mA of current flowing through it for good light emission.
-Calculate the resistance required and choose a resistor from the supply box with a resistance close to the value you calculated.
+The LED drops about 2 volts and should have about 20 mA of current flowing through it for good light emission.
+Calculate the resistance required and choose a resistor from the component drawers with a resistance close to the value you calculated.
 Construct the circuit.
 Try the diode in both directions to determine which lead is the anode.
-The terminology we use is that the LED will glow only when current enters through the anode and leaves through the cathode and not vice-versa.
+The terminology we use is that the LED will glow only when current enters through the anode and leaves through the cathode and not viceversa.
 Which of the diode leads (the longer one or the shorter one) is the anode (+ terminal)?
 Record this result for later use.

-Figure 5.
+Figure 6.
 Series resistor-diode circuit with LED.